 Internal Disc Disruption

-A disc that has been weakened may rupture or herniate.
-If the annulus ruptures, or tears, the material in the nucleus can squeeze out of the disc, or herniate.
+A weakened disc may herniate (shift out of place) or eventually rupture.
+If the annulus of the disc tears or ruptures, the material in the nucleus can squeeze out of the disc or herniate.
 A disc may herniate a little or a lot, and the symptoms will vary accordingly.
 A disc herniation usually causes compressive problems if the disc presses against a spinal nerve.
-The chemicals released by the disc may also inflame the nerve root, causing pain in the area where the nerve travels to such as the pelvis, lower back, or legs.
+The chemicals released by the disc may also inflame the nerve root, causing pain in the area the nerve travels to such as the pelvis, lower back, or legs.
 If this type of pain travels down the back of the leg, it may be referred to as sciatica.

 Disc herniation occurs more often in younger populations (20-50 years old) when the disc is plump and well hydrated.
-Poor mechanics while lifting heavy objects or making repetitive movements (bending, twisting, and lifting can place too much pressure on the disc, causing the annulus to tear and the nucleus to rupture into the spinal canal.
+Poor mechanics while lifting heavy objects or making repetitive movements (bending, twisting, and lifting) can place too much pressure on the disc.
+The increased pressure can cause the annulus to tear and the nucleus to rupture into the spinal canal.

 Facet Joint Arthritis

 The facet joints along the back of the spinal column link the vertebrae together.
 They are not meant to bear much weight, but instead allow free, flexible, and coordinated movement of the spine.
-If a disc loses its height, the vertebra above the disc begins to compress toward the one below.
+If a disc loses its height as it degenerates, the vertebra above the disc begins to compress toward the one below.
 This causes the facet joints to press together and bear more weight.
 Joint (articular) cartilage covers the surfaces where these joints meet.
-Like other joints in the body that are covered with cartilage, such as the hip and knee, the facet joints can develop osteoarthritis as the articular cartilage wears away over time due to systemic or local inflammation.
-Extra load and localized inflammation of the facet joints, such as that from a collapsing disc, can speed the degeneration in the facet joints.
+Just as with other joints in the body that are covered with cartilage, such as the hip and knee, the facet joints can develop osteoarthritis if the articular cartilage wears away over time due to systemic or local inflammation.
+Extra load and localized inflammation of the facet joints, such as that from a collapsing disc, can speed up degeneration in the facet joints.
 The swelling and inflammation from an arthritic facet joint can be a source of low back pain.

 Segmental instability means that the vertebral bones within a spinal segment move more than they should.
-In the lumbar spine, this can develop if the disc or the facet joints have degenerated and the neuromuscular system wasn’t able to adequately compensate.
-Usually the supporting ligaments around the vertebrae have also been stretched over time, and fail to support the joint as it normally would.
+This movement can develop if the disc or the facet joints have degenerated and the neuromuscular system wasn’t able to adequately compensate.
+Usually the supporting ligaments around the vertebrae have also stretched over time, and fail to support the joint as it normally would.

 Symptoms from low back problems vary.
-The pain or symptoms they experience depend on a person's condition and which structures are being affected, and many other factors like stress, sleep, diet, mood and their beliefs about their pain or condition.
+The pain or symptoms they experience depend on a person's overall health condition, which structures are being affected, and many other factors like stress, sleep, diet, mood and their beliefs about their pain or condition.
 Some of the more common symptoms of low back problems are:

-Rarely, symptoms involve changes in bowel or bladder function.
-These symptoms are caused by a large disc herniation that pushes straight back into the spinal canal can put pressure on the nerves that go to the bowel and bladder.
+In some rare cases, symptoms may involve changes in bowel or bladder function.
+These symptoms are caused by a large disc herniation or tumor that pushes straight back into the spinal canal and puts pressure on the nerves that go to the bowel and bladder.
 In addition to loss of control of the bowel and bladder, the pressure on these nerves may cause symptoms of low back pain, pain running down the back of both legs, and numbness or tingling in the saddle/genitalia area.
 Pressure on these nerves is considered a medical emergency as it can lead to permanent paralysis of the bowel and bladder.
 This condition is called cauda equina syndrome.
 Immediate surgery to remove pressure from the nerves is required.

 How will my health care provider find out what's causing my problem?

-The diagnosis of low back problems begins with a thorough history of your condition.
+The diagnosis of low back pain begins with a thorough history of your condition.
 Your Physical Therapist will ask you questions to find out when you first started having problems, what makes your symptoms worse or better, and how the symptoms affect your daily activity.
 Your answers will help guide the physical examination.
 A Physical Therapist may also ask you to fill out a questionnaire describing your back problems.

-Our Physical Therapist may do some simple tests to check the function of the nerves.
-These tests are used to measure the strength in your lower limbs, check your reflexes, and determine whether you have numbness in your legs or feet.
+Your Physical Therapist may also perform some simple tests to check the function of the nerves in your back.
+These tests are used to measure the sensation, reflexes, and strength in your legs or feet.
 The information from your medical history and physical examination will help your Physical Therapist decide what else needs to be evaluated during the examination.

 OMTA Physical Therapy provides Physical Therapist services in Naperville, Aurora, Lisle, Wheaton, Warrenville, DuPage County, Will County.